Imagine an archaeologist or geologist of the deep future.

 “The Round” T86 Honeywell Thermostat

 What’s the weather outside?
 If you are reading this indoors, you might not know the answer.
 Up until the nineteenth century, the struggle to keep warm was an ongoing challenge.
 Fireplaces could only heat the immediate surroundings and required a heavy supply of firewood.
 By the mid 1850s, however, households in Europe and North America began to adopt furnaces, which burned fossil fuels and pushed heated air throughout the building.
 In 1885, the Honeywell Corporation introduced the “damper-flapper,” which allowed people to control the exact temperature of their house.
-The heating system would eventually be combined with air conditioning and ventilation technology to form the modern HVAC unit.
+The heating system would eventually be combined with air conditioning and ventilation technology to form the modern HVAC unit for which you should have an emergency ac repair handy.

 While these systems are usually hidden, one component remains visible: the thermostat.
 In 1954, Honeywell introduced a smaller, sleeker, and cheaper version of this.
 “The Round” T86 and successor models quickly became the most common thermostat in homes around the world.
 The ubiquity of this dial marks significant transitions that occurred by the end of the twentieth century: from fires to furnaces, from wood to fossil fuel, and from open to sealed buildings.
 Much of the modern world, including the data server this website is stored on, is dependent on the maintenance of these temperature-controlled devices.
 The thermostat has become an essential but overlooked feature in creating the Anthropocene and climate change.
 It has provided humans with a level of control that is both convenient and troubling, making the weather outside seem far less relevant that it actually is.